-Your coach is equipped with a cable to connect your iPod to play through your radio.
-This cable is in the motorcover beverage tray.
-See following illustration.
+Your coach may be equipped with a cable to connect your iPod to play through your dash radio.
+This cable is located in the motor cover beverage tray.

--Typical View
+iPod Cable -Typical View

 See the manufacturer's information in your InfoCase for operating instructions.